A matroidal twist on a formula of Brion: Abstract

 \section{Abstract}

 Brion's Formula realizes the Laurent polynomial of lattice points in a lattice polytope $P$ as the sum of rational functions associated to the vertices of $P$.
 In this paper, we consider the special case where $P$ is a generalized permutohedron.
-We introduce a modification of the rational functions associated to the vertices of $P$ depending on a given matroid $\M$.
-Upon summing these rational functions, we show that the resulting Laurent polynomial $Q_\M(P)$ behaves in certain ways like the lattice points of $P$, exhibiting natural recursive and reciprocity behaviors.
-Furthermore, upon evaluating $Q_\M(P)$ at $1$, we recover the matroid Euler characteristics of Larson, Li, Payne, and Proudfoot, thereby providing a refined approach to studying these quantities.
+We study a modification of the rational functions associated to the vertices of $P$ depending on a given matroid $\M$.
+Upon summing these rational functions, we describe how the resulting Laurent polynomial $Q_\M(P)$ behaves in certain ways like the lattice points of $P$, exhibiting natural recursive and reciprocity behaviors.
+Furthermore, upon evaluating $Q_\M(P)$ at $1$, we recover the matroid Euler characteristics of Larson, Li, Payne, and Proudfoot, so the combinatorial approach in this paper gives new insight into studying these quantities.